Getting a lot of spam calls? Here's how you can get rid of them

 - Turn on the toggle for ‘See caller ID and spam ID’

-- Next, you will also have to turn on the toggle for ‘Filter spam calls’
+- Next, you'll also have to turn on the toggle for ‘Filter spam calls’

 - Turn on the toggle corresponding to ‘Unknown’